microsoft/azure_arc/docs/azure_jumpstart_arcbox/workbook/_index.md

    ![Monitoring Alert Summary](./monitoring_alert_summary.png)

-* *Azure Arc-enabled Servers* - Shows metrics for CPU and memory usage on the Azure Arc-enabled servers.
-Use the parameters section to select the select the Azure Arc-enabled server as well as a time range to visualize the data.
+* _Azure Arc-enabled Servers_ - Shows metrics for CPU and memory usage on the Azure Arc-enabled servers.
+Use the parameters section to select the Azure Arc-enabled server as well as a time range to visualize the data.

    ![Monitoring Azure Arc enabled Server Metrics](./monitoring_arc_servers.png)

-* *Azure Arc-enabled Kubernetes* - Shows information and metrics from ArcBox's Azure Arc-enabled Kubernetes clusters.
+* _Azure Arc-enabled Kubernetes_ - Shows information and metrics from ArcBox's Azure Arc-enabled Kubernetes clusters.
 Use the parameters section to filter data:
   * Time Range: provide a time range for the metrics and logs to be displayed.
   * Subscription: select your subscription where ArcBox is deployed.
   * Log Analytics Workspace: select ArcBox's Log Analytics workspace.